PX4/PX4-user_guide/en/ros2/px4_ros2_navigation_interface.md

 ```

 ### Global Position Updates

 First ensure that the PX4 parameter [`EKF2_AGP_CTRL`](../advanced_config/parameter_reference.md#EKF2_AGP_CTRL) is properly configured to fuse external global measurements, by setting the appropriate bits to `true`:

 - `0`: Horizontal position data
 - `1`: Vertical position data

 To send a global position measurement to PX4:

-1. Create a `GlobalPositionMeasurementInterface` [instance](https://auterion.github.io/px4-ros2-interface-lib/classpx4__ros2_1_1GlobalPositionMeasurementInterface.html) by providing it with a ROS node.
+1. Create a [`GlobalPositionMeasurementInterface`](https://auterion.github.io/px4-ros2-interface-lib/classpx4__ros2_1_1GlobalPositionMeasurementInterface.html) instance by providing it with a ROS node.
-2. Populate a `GlobalPositionMeasurement` [struct](https://auterion.github.io/px4-ros2-interface-lib/structpx4__ros2_1_1GlobalPositionMeasurement.html) with your measurements.
+2. Populate a [`GlobalPositionMeasurement`](https://auterion.github.io/px4-ros2-interface-lib/structpx4__ros2_1_1GlobalPositionMeasurement.html) `struct` with your measurements.
-3. Pass the struct to the `GlobalPositionMeasurementInterface`'s [update](https://auterion.github.io/px4-ros2-interface-lib/classpx4__ros2_1_1GlobalPositionMeasurementInterface.html#a1a183b595ef7f6a22f3a83ba543fe86d) method.
+3. Pass the struct to the `GlobalPositionMeasurementInterface` [update()](https://auterion.github.io/px4-ros2-interface-lib/classpx4__ros2_1_1GlobalPositionMeasurementInterface.html#a1a183b595ef7f6a22f3a83ba543fe86d) method.

 The `GlobalPositionMeasurement` struct is defined as follows:

 ```cpp
 struct GlobalPositionMeasurement
 {